Ulm-IQO/qudi-iqo-modules/docs/installation_guide.md

 Now you qudi-core installation will know about the measurement modules and it's time to set up a proper qudi configuration file.

 ## Configure Pycharm
+It is possible to run qudi just from the command line.
+To this end, just type `qudi` into your console.
 Having the code as a project in the Pycharm IDE allows to easily navigate and run the qudi code.
 - Open your Anaconda prompt and `activate qudi-env` (or activate your venv in your other Python distro)
 - Create a new project in Pycharm and add the qudi-core and qudi-iqo-modules folders to it by 'File'->'Open..'->('Attach' option).
 If you did install qudi-core in non-developer mode, you can find your qudi-core folder by `python -c "import os, sys; print(os.path.dirname(sys.executable)+'\Lib\site-packages\qudi')"`